Stoupy51/LifeSteal/README.md

 - 🚫 `scoreboard players set BAN_BELOW_MIN_HEARTS life_steal.data 1` (1 = ban player when falling below minimum hearts, 0 = just prevent them from going lower)
 - ⚔️ `scoreboard players set STEAL_ON_KILL life_steal.data 1` (1 = killing players rewards hearts and removes them from victims, 0 = disable heart stealing on kill)
 - ⚡ `scoreboard players set INSTANTLY_CONSUME_HEARTS life_steal.data 1` (1 = hearts are consumed instantly when used, 0 = require full eating animation)
+- 🛑 `scoreboard players set NO_HEART_DROP life_steal.data 1` (1 = hearts won't drop or be stolen when players die, overrides STEAL_ON_KILL by preventing all heart steal/drop on death, 0 = hearts drop and can be stolen normally)

 You can obtain the items using these commands:
 - `/function life_steal:_give_all` (gives all items from the datapack)